gvwilson/thirdbit/src/fiction/iffy/index.md

 But Doctor Johel saw the expression on Iffy's face.
 "Ah, yes," she purred.
-"That was another of the core's recommendations."
+"That was one of my own ideas."
 She beckoned the Marine forward.
-"I believe you two know each other?"

 "Honesty?"
 Iffy somehow managed to say.